python-semantic-release/python-semantic-release/docs/configuration.rst

   List of commits between this version and the previous one, with sections and headings for each type of change present in the release.

+- :py:func:`semantic_release.changelog.changelog_table`

+  List of commits between this version and the previous one, dsplayed in a table.

 - :py:func:`semantic_release.changelog.compare_url`

   Link to view a comparison between this release and the previous one on